JuliaPhysics/SolidStateDetectors.jl/docs/src/man/installation.md

     There is no convergence check implemented yet on the GPU backend.
     Take care that `max_n_iterations` is large enough.
     The keyword `convergence_limit` is ignored with the GPU backend for now.

+!!! note
+    The AMD backend was not yet tested due to lack of an AMD GPU (we are working on that).